silksil/NOTES-CHEATSHEET/server/node/testing-mocha.md

 ## Unit testing
 Besides testing the the response of an API, you can test what is happening inside the API.
 In other words, you can open the black box, so you not only know whether the output is correct, but also test the individual units.

+### Side effects
+We can split functions into two categories:

+    Functions without side effects
+    And functions with side effects

-Testing code with Ajax, networking, timeouts, databases, or other dependencies can be difficult.
-For example, if you use Ajax or networking, you need to have a server, which responds to your requests.
-With databases, you need to have a testing database set up with data for your tests.
+Testing code with Ajax, networking, timeouts, databases, or other dependencies have side effects.
+To mitigate this we can create ***test-doubles***:

-All of this means that writing and running tests is harder, because you need to do extra work to prepare and set up an environment where your tests can succeed

--**Spies**, which offer information about function calls, without affecting their behavior.
+- **Spies**, which offer information about function calls, without affecting their behavior.
 When that test function is being called you can make certain assertions about it to make sure it is being called with certain arguments.
 - **Stubs**, which are like spies, but completely replace the function.
 This makes it possible to make a stubbed function do whatever you like — throw an exception, return a specific value, etc
 - **Mocks**, which make replacing whole objects easier by combining both spies and stubs